djc5627/CompendiumWeb/docs/Birds/Water Bird/Heron/Green Heron.md

 ![[Green Heron Thumbnail.jpg]]

-*Green Heron on a tree at Ernest L. Oros Wildlife Preserve*
+*Green Heron on the banks of Nomahegan Park Creek*

 ---------------------------------------------------------------
 ## Notes